raedatoui/the-orchard-restaurant-task/README.md

 ### Top Rated

 There is more than one way to answer this question qualititavely.
-With computed properties, I made a bunch of criteria to filter the restaurants by also visualized them on a map using the geo data
+With computed properties, I made a bunch of criteria to filter the restaurants and also visualized them on a map using the geo data.
+If I had a bit more time, I would explored heat maps and various representations of Thai restaurants.

+I didnt even consider the restaurants with a B grade due to the large nuimber of restaurants with A grade.
+The queries would have been trivial to update.